rancher/k3k/docs/virtualclusterpolicy.md

 ### Default Policy Values

 If you create a `VirtualClusterPolicy` without specifying any `spec` fields (e.g., using `k3kcli policy create my-default-policy`), it will be created with default settings.
-Currently, this includes `spec.allowedModeTypes` being set to `["shared"]`.
+Currently, this includes `spec.allowedMode` being set to `"shared"`.

 ```yaml
 # Example of a minimal VCP (after creation with defaults)